InnovationDesignConsortium/revit_standards_addin/README.md

 ### Workset Rules
 Workset rules all follow the same, simple structure.

-1. A list of Revit Categories or API Classes
+1. A list of Revit Categories or Element Classes
 2. The name of a Workset
 3. A list of Parameter names and values
+4. An optional "When Run" property

 If all the parameters match the corresponding value, then the elements of those categories will be put on the workset.
 The named Parameters and Workset MUST exist in the model in order for the rule to work.
 If one of these are missing, the rule will be skipped.
 Parameters MAY be either Instance or Type.